Hello Dr Mohanakrishnan! Could you please start by introducing yourself? Your grade, specialty and country you are relocating from?

-What are your reasons for wanting to relocate to the UK and join the NHS?
+What are your reasons for wanting to relocate to the UK and joining the NHS?

 To me, the NHS is a great organisation.
 In fact, this isn’t my first time working for the NHS as I relocated to the UK back in 2003.
 I successfully completed my training and then I relocated back to India in 2008.
 However, I made many trips back to the UK in order to refresh my Geriatric skills as there is no better place to practice geriatrics other than the NHS.

-What was your motivation to be a doctor?
+What was your motivation to be a doctor and joining the NHS?

 Being a doctor is a great feeling.
 During my time at school none of my family were doctors and my parents truly wanted me to be one.
 For this reason, I honoured their wish and I have no regrets at all!